geoff616/blockspring-cli/README.md

 - Pull the latest block from Blockspring
 - Un-stash changes

 It is possible that commits happened since the last push to Blockspring, and this should only be used to explicitly work off latest version in Blockspring.

 To get the latest version of the block from git, `git pull` should still be used.

 ## Implementation and discussion

 The goal of the gitspring extension is to keep track of revisions to blocks.

-The current implementation checks to see if a config file has been created in a block's directory to determine if a git repo should be the system of record for `blockspring push` calls.
+The implementation checks to see if a git_config file has been created in a block's directory.
+If present, git will be used as the system of record for `blockspring push` calls.

-Changes made through the Blockspring UI to function code or config can get out of state with the git repo, and the implementation assumes git should be the system of record and will discard changes made in the UI.
+Changes made through the Blockspring UI to function code or config can get out of state with the git repo.
+The implementation assumes changes not commited to git should be ignored.
+This could be approached more conservatively.

 There might be better ways of handling versioning, and rolling back to previous versions.
-Blockspring functions are not versioned, and changing function arguments/return values could break users' spreadsheets and should be done carefully!
+Blockspring functions are not versioned.
+Changing function arguments/return values could break users' spreadsheets and should be done carefully!

-Merging might also be unnecessarily complicated, where changes within one block inside the repo might prevent another block from pushing, but not sure if there is a way around this when multiple blocks are in one repo.
+Merging might also be unnecessarily complicated, where changes within one block inside the repo might prevent another block from pushing.
+Not sure if there is a way around this when multiple blocks are in one repo.

 `------------------------------------------------------------------------------------------------`
 `------------------------------------------------------------------------------------------------`